Ernemann Kino II

 Ernemann Kino I

-One year later in 1903 Ernemann introduced their Kino model.
-The Kino camera listed for 150DM in their 1903 catalog, touted as the “Latest achievement of the photographic industry” on the front page.
+One year after the introduction of the original The Kretzschmar Kinematograph, Ernemann introduced their Kino model.
+The Kino camera was initially listed for 150DM in their 1903 catalog, touted as the “Latest achievement of the photographic industry” on the front page.

 The positive film is now used to show the living photograph, either in the examination apparatus, in which the images appear enlarged 2 to 3 times when viewed through a magnifying glass, or by means of a projection lamp with acetylene gas lighting, etc., which illuminates the small images Enlarged 75 - 100 times.
 With stronger light sources, the images can be enlarged up to approx. 6 meters.